-We has access to EMTAS (Ethnic Minority and Traveller Achievement Team), who would assist us in supporting our children and their families with English as an additional language.
+We have access to EMTAS (Ethnic Minority and Traveller Achievement Team), who would assist us in supporting our children and their families with English as an additional language.
 We welcome pupils who have English as an Additional Language (EAL).
-We currently employ a German speaking TA.
-Occasionally, we may complete assessments with children in their first language, by buying in the services of a translator.
+Occasionally, we may complete assessments with children in their first language, by buying in the services of a translator or by using translation software.